nomemory/tutorial-java8-streams-lambdas/README.md

 }
 ```

 Is the code more concise and readable ?
-Let's be honest with ourselves, it isn't very readable if this is the first interaction with those "weird concepts and syntax", but after a short initial investment the benefits will become more and more obvious.
+Let's be honest to ourselves, it isn't very readable if this is the first interaction with those "weird concepts and syntax", but after a short initial investment the benefits will become more and more obvious.

 ## Lambdas